prayagyadav/coffea-fcc-analyses/README.md

 ```bash
     source install-plugins.sh
 ```
-If using a singularity container on lxplus (Recommended), run the installing script from within the container.
+If using a singularity container on lxplus (Recommended), run the installation script from within the container.
 ```bash
     ./shell
     singularity>